 Renowned for its natural beauty and home to over 300 ethnicities and languages, Indonesia has both the largest economy and population in the entire ASEAN region.

-While it faces considerable challenges to achieve this goal due to corruption and reliance on foreign investment as one of the “Fragile Five”, policymakers have made great strides toward correcting course.
+There are still considerable challenges including Indonesia’s reliance on foreign investment as one of the “Fragile Five”.
+Despite this, policymakers have made great strides toward correcting course.

-Additionally, favorable demographics and other growth factors (along with a bit of luck) have set this Southeast Asian nation on course to enjoy substantial economic growth in the coming decades.
+Indonesia’s favorable demographics have additionally set this Southeast Asian nation on course to enjoy substantial economic growth in the coming decades.

-While Indonesia isn’t exactly the easiest place to buy property as a foreigner, click above to read our full guide about investing in the country’s real estate market – from Bali to Jakarta and beyond.
+While Indonesia isn’t exactly the easiest place to buy property as a foreigner, click above to read our full guide about investing in the country’s real estate market – from Bali to Jakarta!

-The Indonesian province of Bali has become so popular that many in the expat community refer to it as if it were a country in its own right.
+Beyond the hustle of Indonesia’s biggest cities, verdant jungles and blissful beaches draw millions of expats.
+Indeed, Bali has become so popular that many in the expat community refer to it as if it were a country in its own right.

-Before reviewing the various cities and towns of interest in Indonesia, it is important to note that foreigners cannot buy freehold property in Indonesia.
+Before reviewing cities and towns where you can invest in Indonesia, it’s important to note that foreigners cannot buy freehold property here.

-Unless you’re willing to jump through the hoops required to invest in Indonesia, these cities should be considered largely for their livability versus their investment potential.
+Unless you’re willing to jump through the hoops required to buy real estate in Indonesia, these cities should be considered for their livability rather than investment potential.

 Jakarta